What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 10. Create Arts and Crafts from Used Tires

-If you’re artistic, you might be able to repurpose used automobile and bicycle tires for handmade arts and crafts.
+If you’re artistic, you can repurpose used automobile and bicycle tires for handmade arts and crafts.
 The options can be limitless.

 For example, the Alchemy Goods Belltown wallet is made from upcycled bicycle inner tubes and is now the best-selling minimalist wallet.

 You can sell your creations locally or online.
 Maybe you’ve driven by someone’s house and seen a tire used for lawn art or a children’s tire swing.
-The person may have made the item themselves or bought it from an artisan.
+The person may have made or bought the item from an artisan.

 Some of the grander ideas can include:

-Because of the weight, you will only be able to sell your creations locally as shipping costs will be astronomical for large items.
-However, crafts made from lightweight bike tires can be an excellent thing to sell on Etsy and similar online platforms.
+Because of the weight, you can only sell your creations locally, as shipping costs will be astronomical for large items.
+However, crafts made from lightweight bike tires can be excellent for selling on Etsy and similar online platforms.

 These are some of the most common questions about recycling used tires for cash.